Vamona Navelcar: Exhibitions

 Navelcar's first exhibition was in the early 1960s at the Palacio Foz in Lisbon.

 As part of Semana da Cultura (a celebration of Indo-Portuguese cultural fusion) in 2011, Navelcar's work was displayed at the Sunaparanta, Goa Centre for the Arts in an exhibition titled "In dreams the work is born".
 The exhibition ran from 22 to 31 October 2011.

 From 23 June to 9 September 2012, Navelcar exhibited his work at the Figueiro de Vinhos gallery, in the centre of Portugal.

 A Retrospective exhibition was held in Portugal from June to October 2012 curated by Vamona's long standing friend and admirer, Professor Antonino Martins Mendes.

 On 1 May 2017, an exhibition celebrating his life and work called "The Great Goan Art Festival" was organized by Marius Fernandes at Campal in Panaji.

 His works were displayed from 12 December 2017 to 12 January 2018 at the Fundacao Oriente, Panjim, in an exhibition titled Goa/Portugal/Mozambique: The Many Lives of Vamona Navelcar, featuring 16 of his works.
-The exhibition is co-hosted by the Al-Zulaij Collective, and an accompanying book was released, with the same title as the exhibition.
+The exhibition was curated by R. Benedito Ferrão and co-hosted by the Al-Zulaij Collective; an accompanying book edited by Ferrão was released with the same title as the exhibition.
+That exhibition would be the last time Navelcar's art would be seen publicly while he was still alive.

 Biographical works

-As of January 2013, retired aeronautical engineer and UK expat Anne Ketteringham has completed her book in conjunction with VS Arts, to be published on the life and work of Vamona Navelcar.
-The book is called Vamona Navelcar, An Artist of Three Continents and was launched in Goa at Gallery Gitanjali, Panaji on 12 April 2013 with an exhibition of Vamona Navelcar's works over the decades.
-The book is now available at Village Sanctuary, Panaji, India.
+The late aeronautical engineer and UK expat Anne Ketteringham wrote a biography on Navelcar in conjunction with VS Arts.
+The book is called Vamona Navelcar, An Artist of Three Continents and was launched in Goa at Gallery Gitanjali, Panaji on 12 April 2013 with an exhibition of Vamona Navelcar's works from over the decades.

+The book Goa/Portugal/Mozambique: The Many Lives of Vamona Navelcar (Fundação Oriente, 2017), edited by R. Benedito Ferrão, was released in 2017 in conjunction with a retrospective of the artist's work in an exhibition of the same title.
+The book also contains the graphic novella, The Destination is the Journey, written by Ferrão and illustrated by Navelcar; it is loosely based on the artist's life.

+An extensive political biography about Navelcar written by R. Benedito Ferrão and Vishvesh Prabhakar Kandolkar appears in the Spring 2022 issue of the journal Verge: Studies in Global Asias and is titled "Canvas Adrift: Vamona Navelcar, Artist of the Unframed Ocean."

 Navelcar is the subject of a 2019 documentary on his life titled I am nothing with Ronak Kamat directing it and sound editing by Ashley Fernandes.